chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 - Build a simple user interface for easier interaction

 ## Example Output
-Running HERMES on tau Ceti — a star analyzed in the SPORES-HWO paper — returns real confirmed planet data from NASA's database along with AI-generated analysis of the planetary system.
+Running HERMES on tau Ceti (HD 10700) — a star analyzed in the SPORES-HWO paper — returns real confirmed planet data from NASA's database along with AI-generated analysis of the planetary system.